WarwickMicroscopy/Felix/README.txt

 0 Orthorhomnic
 1 PseudoCubic

+IXDirectionFLAG : If set to 0 the program will ignore any specified X Direction and take the shortest G Vector as the X direction

+0 Ignore X Direction
+1 Use X Direction

 IPixelCount: Pixel Radius of images, simulation scales as the square of this number but primary parallelisation is over pixels (more pixels, more cores